nani020/Kifiya-week0/README.md

 ### **Techniques and Methods**

 1. **Data Understanding and Cleaning**
-   - The dataset consisted of **525,600 rows and 19 columns**, capturing diverse environmental measurements such as sunlight hours, temperature, and cloud cover.
+   - Capturing diverse environmental measurements such as sunlight hours, temperature, and cloud cover.
    - Missing values were checked, revealing that only the **comments column** contained `NaN` values.
 Since this column was not relevant to the analysis, it was dropped.
    - Outliers were removed using **Z-scores**, ensuring that extreme values did not skew the analysis.
 This step improved the data quality and reliability of the results.